• angry_moose a year ago

 A good example - on Feb 19; I was guessing "New York" and "New York City" over and over because I was pretty convinced that's what it was.
 When I finally had to reveal it, finding out it wanted "NYC" was pretty frustrating.

-• tuukkah 4 hours ago
+• tuukkah a year ago

 Perhaps the number of letters should be another hint in addition to the first letter.
 However, I think it's quite obvious that the answer is a TLA when the clue is in the TLA format.

-• johnfn 9 hours ago
+• johnfn a year ago

 This is very cool.
 My only complaint is I should be able to go up a level. e.g. I saw "unwelcome in a China shop" and instantly knew it was "bull" but still had to work through a few more clues before I got there.

-• brgross 9 hours ago
+• brgross a year ago

 have gone back and forth on this point -- so far I've decided that outer brackets should be a hint that guides on you inner brackets, but that you can't skip any clues